xmonader/info_foundation/docs/web_resources.md

 - Links to resources
 - Mission and values
 - Links to the other websites & wiki sites
-- wiki site: all dynamic content about foundation on [wiki.threefold.me](http://wiki.threefold.me)
+- Wiki site: all dynamic content about foundation on [wiki.threefold.me](http://wiki.threefold.me)

 [feedback, leave issues on github](https://github.com/threefoldfoundation/www_threefold/issues)